TUDelft-CS4110/2016-0x90/summary/README.md

 - *Search budget distribution:* Wasting time on infeasible coverage.
 Determining whether a goal is feasible or not is an undecidable problem.
 - *Coverage goal ordering:* Search for each coverage goal is independent, and potentially useful information is not shared between individual searches.

-The whole test suite generation technique aimed at resolving these issues by targetting multiple coverage goals at the same time.
+The whole test suite generation technique aimed at resolving these issues by targeting multiple coverage goals at the same time.
-The advantage of this new approach is that both the questions of how to distrubute the search budget between individual coverage goals at the same time and in which order to target these goals disappear.
+The advantage of this new approach is that both the questions of how to distribute the search budget between individual coverage goals at the same time and in which order to target these goals disappear.
 Large improvements have been reported for both branch coverage and mutation testing when using this method.
 However, despite the evidence of higher overall coverage, it is unsure as to how this whole test suite generation technique influences individual coverage goals.
 Is the higher coverage due to more *easy* goals being covered?